dinocosta/dino.codes.next/posts/python-tuple-syntax-is-confusing.md

 ---
-title: "Python Tuple Syntax Is Confusing"
+title: "Python tuple syntax is confusing"
 date: "2019-12-23"
 description: "Post about how Python's tuple syntax can make you run around trying to fix bugs that are easily avoided."